Vulture Meaning and Symbolism

 On the flip side, you have an opportunistic nature and to achieve your goal you could even take advantage of others.

-Seeing a vulture means that the bird is indicating you to have more patience, and confidence, as well as live with dignity and self-respect.
+Seeing a vulture indicates that you have a lot of patience, and confidence, while also living with dignity and self-respect.

 In Egyptian Culture